 The following programs require the GRE:

-International applicants must present a valid TOEFL or IELTS score.
+International applicants must present a valid English Language Proficiency test score.
 It is university policy that test dates be no older than two years when students enter a program.

 Priority will be given to students who submit their supplemental application by October 1.